-"Supplemental Security Income" (AKA Title XVI)
+"Supplemental Security Income"

-- Next prompt Click "Get Started" - Next prompt Click "Next" - Next prompt, press the link for "Privacy Act Statement" and then click "START" - From there, you will have 8 pages of short identification questions to answer.
+- Next prompt Click "Get Started" - Next prompt Click "Next" - Next prompt, press the link for "Privacy Act Statement" and then click "START" - When you get to the next page, there will be 8 pages of short identification questions to answer.

-To answer these questions, you will need to have the following basic information:
+To answer these questions, you will need to have at least the following:

-- The name, date of birth, and SSN of the applicant; - The applicant's mailing address and phone number; - Your name and phone number, if assisting, and - If you check it often, I suggest giving the Agency your email address.
+- The name, date of birth, and SSN of the applicant; - The applicant's mailing address and phone number; - Your name and phone number, if assisting the applicant. - You may want to also provide your email address.